-Examples of media products studied include: James Bond's No Time To Die, Fortnite video game, BBC1's Luther, Bruno Mars' Uptown Funk and many, many more.
+Examples of media products studied include: James Bond's No Time To Die; Fortnite video game; BBC1's Luther; Justin Bieber's Intentions and many, many more.

 Practical products include making part of a TV show; a music video; three pages from a magazine or making a DVD cover with a film poster.
 No practical skills are required before you start this course.